 #18 Desserts: Sticky Toffee Pudding, Trifle and Eton Mess

+For visitors with a sweet tooth, classic British desserts are must-eat foods in London.
 Sticky Toffee Pudding is the ultimate English dessert.
-Not a pudding as Americans think of it, Sticky Toffee Pudding is a dense sponge cake with chopped dates that is doused in toffee sauce and topped with ice cream or custard.
+Not a pudding as Americans think of it, Sticky Toffee Pudding is a dense sponge cake that is doused in toffee sauce and topped with ice cream or custard.

-The Best Dessert Places to Eat in London
+Best Dessert Places to Eat in London

 Hawksmoor and Bread Street Kitchen both get rave reviews for their Sticky Toffee Pudding.
 Cadogan Arms, a Chelsea institution, makes an indulgent and authentic English Trifle.

-For a range of cakes and desserts, go to Basement Sate for speakeasy style cocktails and lovely desserts – it’s one of the hip places to eat in London when it comes to sweets.
+For a range of cakes and desserts, go to Basement Sate for speakeasy style cocktails and lovely desserts.
+It’s one of the hip places to eat in London when it comes to sweets!

 Popular Foods in London